Connection from Assess

-You should have a basic sense of the product, the reasons why it was built, the problems that it solves, who experiences the problems, and a general sense of how the product launch is expected to impact the business.
+You should have a basic sense of the product, why it was built, the problems it solves, who experiences the problems, and a general sense of how the product launch is expected to impact the business.
 Now it’s time to define product launch success and get key stakeholders to commit to your definition.

 Define Your Product Launch Objectives

 Launch Objectives are the measure of a successful product launch, and they build on what you learned in the Product Launch Planning Session.
 It’s time to go one step further and answer more questions.

 What is your organization trying to accomplish with this product launch?
 You teased that out in the planning session.
-Is it growth, retention, maximizing for profit, establishing authority, or something else?
+Is it growth, retention, maximizing profit, establishing authority, or something else?
 What is the metric your organization will use to define product launch success?

 How much do you want to get?
 Be specific and clear.
-For example, if it’s revenue or subscriber growth how much is needed to define success?
+For example, how much is needed to define success if it's revenue or subscriber growth?

 When do we want to achieve it?
 Also, be specific and clear.
 Clear objectives have a timeframe.
 They are not open-ended.
 An objective with a timeframe creates focus.

-Defining clear Launch Objectives helps create a center of gravity for the decisions you make throughout the BrainKraft Product Launch Framework.
+Defining clear Launch Objectives helps create a center of gravity for your decisions throughout the BrainKraft Product Launch Framework.

 Consider the size of your sales team.
 How many people can sell?
 Assume that not all of them will be enthusiastic about selling the product you are launching.
 So subtract them from your total.

 TIP: What your sales team says they can sell can be very different from what they will commit to sell.

 Zoom out and reflect on an average sale.
 Deconstruct it.
 How long will each sale take on average?
 How much revenue will each sale bring in on average?
 How many deals can each salesperson manage?
 How many sales support staff are needed?